-The level of customer credit risk faced by the Group may increase as it grows revenue in developing markets because credit risk tends to be higher in these markets (compared to the markets of Europe and North America).
+The level of customer credit risk faced by the Group may increase as it grows revenue in developing markets because credit risk tends to be higher in these markets.
 Any failure of the Group's customers to fulfil their contractual commitments to the Group could have a material adverse effect on the Group's business, financial condition and results of operations.